Himanta 'habitual liar', says Tarun Gogoi on cut-off year

 Calling Assam minister Himanta Biswa Sarma a "habitual liar", Congress leader Tarun Gogoi on Monday alleged that the BJP leader had lied in the Assembly about the Assam Accord despite submitting an affidavit in the Supreme Court with 1971 as the cut-off year for detecting and deporting illegal immigrants.
 The former Assam chief minister accused Sarma, who was his former cabinet colleague, of "misleading" people of the state with "false explanations".

-Gogoi's comments on Sarma came a day after the All Assam Students' Union (AASU) had made similar allegations against Sarma, saying he had lied in the Assembly by claiming there was no mention of March 24, 1971 cut-off date in the Accord.
+Gogoi's comments on Sarma came a day after the All Assam Students' Union (AASU) had made similar allegations against the minister, saying he had lied in the Assembly by claiming there was no mention of the March 24, 1971 cut-off date in the Accord.
 "Himanta Biswa Sarma lied in the Assembly that the Accord did not say anything about 1971.
 Lying is his habit.

 What more can we expect when the Prime Minister Narendra Modi lies on everything," Gogoi told reporters here.
 Sarma is misleading the people of Assam to deviate the movement against the Citizenship (Amendment) Act, he said.